Nasr-Syed/Tokyo-Olympics-Azure-ETL/README.md

 ## Architecture Diagram
 ![alt text](https://github.com/Nasr-Syed/Tokyo-Olympics-Azure-ETL/blob/2408c63da6de87edc469dedbc5aca4f5b44f160d/images/Architecture%20Diagram.png)

 In this Data Engineering ETL project, a multiple array of products all part of the Microsoft Azure suite were used to conduct a complete ETL workflow.
 Data was ingested from multiple sources, integrated into the Azure Data Lake Storage (Gen 2) using Azure Data Factory.
-Data was then transformed in DataBricks using Pyspark, multiple transformations were conducted on dataframes, and transformed data was loaded back into Azure Data Lake storage for analysis.
+Multiple data transformations on Pyspark dataframes were conducted, and transformed data was loaded back into Azure Data Lake storage for analysis.
 I then integrated Azure Synapse Analytics as part of the ETL pipeline, in order to gather insights from the data using Synapse SQL.

 ## Azure Data Factory
 Azure Data Factory was utilized as part of the ETL pipeline and E2E flow.
 Raw data was copied from HTTP file links stored on GitHub.